Archan311/Complex_Prediction_Model/README.md

 You can mention the Score value depending upon the business statement/requirement Check P>|t| value and Adjusted R-Square values for better accuracy

+For better results check MAPE of training & testing dataset

 Now applied Losso for cross validation calculating optimum Alpha value

-Result - Regression model for prediction.
+Result - Regression model for price prediction.